SankalpSTG/Full-Stack-Development-Interview-Questions/README.md

 Follow this page for more information: https://levelup.gitconnected.com/the-art-of-caching-for-backend-applications-38350f95def6

 ### Q33.
 What is Virtual DOM in React?
 DOM stands for Document Object Model.
 The HTML DOM are constructed as a tree of objects.
-Javascript uses this Object Model to create dynamic HTML
+Javascript uses this Object Model to create dynamic HTML.

 Virtual DOM is something that is used by libraries on top of Javascript such as React.
 It is a virtual representation of the UI kept in the memory and is synced with the real DOM by a library such as ReactDOM.